Qumulo/docs/administrator-guide/upgrading-qumulo-core/instant-software-platform.md

   - /administrator-guide/upgrades/instant-software-platform.html
 sidebar: administrator_guide_sidebar
 keywords: update, upgrade, instant, instant software upgrade, platform, platform upgrade
 varContactQumuloCare: If you perform multiple upgrades back to back, you might encounter one or more platform upgrades in one of the incremental releases; you must install these upgrades before you continue.
-Before performing back to back upgrades, {{site.contactQumuloCare}} for guidance.
+Before performing back to back upgrades, <a href="https://docs.qumulo.com/contacting-qumulo-care-team.html">contact the Qumulo Care team</a> for guidance.
 varRollingRebootRefresh: If you don’t see a rolling reboot option for a platform upgrade, refresh the page in your browser.
 ---